 Is the timing of words and certain phrases important?
 If the transcript is to be used for analysis or later to be turned into subtitles, then having a time stamp function will come in handy.

 If you’re outsourcing transcription you should again expect to pay a premium for time stamps, depending on their frequency.
-When considering how to transcribe audio, the purpose for which the transcript is to be used is of primary concern.
+When considering how to transcribe audio, the purpose for which the transcript should be your primary concern.

 STEP 3: Equipment

 The final step in considering how to transcribe an interview is obtaining appropriate equipment.

 You are not going to be able to do this with your thumbs on a smartphone.
 You are going to need a keyboard (the bigger the better, because cramp is a real problem here), you are going to need a decent sound card and you are probably going to need good headphones (particularly if you share a workspace/home with a normal person, who might want to know why a single phrase is being repeated at maximum volume at 2 am).

 It’s surprising how unclear a well-recorded conversation can become the moment one attempts to transcribe it.
 Prepare yourself for long minutes of trying to decode a single whispered phrase or one critical answer that’s been obscured by an ill-timed adjusting of the microphone.
 A very skilled transcriber can generally type 10-15 minutes of audio in one hour.
 You, particularly if this is your first transcription, are probably going to be at least three times slower than that.
 If you’re faster than ten minutes per hour of transcription, perhaps you’d like to consider a career in transcription?
 It really cannot be stressed enough that transcription is time-consuming and difficult for the average person.